acorn-io/acorn-oss-workshop/volumes.md

 }
 ```

-Both db and redis containers are databases but as we didn’t specify any storage related properties, the data of each container are stored in the file system of the container.
-This means that when a container is deleted and recreated the data is lost.
+Both db and redis containers are databases but as we didn’t specify any storage related properties, the data of each container are stored in their own file system.
 This is usually fine in a development environment but definitely not what we want in production.

-## About Acorn volumes

-To ensure data is persisted for both containers we will use Acorn volumes.
-As we have done in the post dedicated to secrets, we can define volumes using acorn cli or directly in the Acornfile.
-We will see both approaches in the following.
+To ensure data is persisted for both containers we will use Acorn volumes (under the hood this is an abstraction above Kubernetes PersistentVolume resource type).

-Note: Acorn volumes is an abstraction above Kubernetes volumes resources which are PersistentVolume and PersistentVolumeClaim.
-For volume to be created with Acorn a StorageClass must exists in the underlying Kubernetes cluster.

-Note: If you follow along this series of tutorials you need to ensure the Kubernetes cluster you are using has a default StorageClass defined.
-In case you use a k3s cluster you're all set as k3s has a default StorageClass (based on the local path provisioner)

 # Defining volumes in the Acornfile

 Volumes is another top level key we can use in an Acornfile.
 It allows to define storage that will be referenced by the containers which need it.
-For our needs we define 2 différent volumes, one for each databases of the VotingApp.
-The following shows how those volumes are defined using the default StorageClass existing in the cluster
+For our needs we define 2 different volumes, one for each databases of the VotingApp.
+The following shows how those volumes are defined using the default StorageClass existing in the cluster (as we are using k3s a StorageClass based on LocalPath provisioner already exists in the cluster):

 ```
 volumes: {